 Inevitably the start of fall football begins the start of concussion conversations.
-What is a concussion?
-How do they happen?
-How many can you have in a lifetime?
-What are the long term effects of a concussion?
-Is football safe?
+So, what is a concussion?

 - Headache Dizziness

 - “Pressure in head”

 - Difficulty Remembering